 - When introducing solid foods, always make sure that your baby is sitting upright in a high chair or on your lap and that they are supervised during meals.
 It is important to remember that there is no rush when introducing solid foods to your baby.
 Take it slow and introduce new foods one at a time so you can watch for any reactions or signs of discomfort.

 - If you have any questions about how to safely introduce solid foods to your baby, talk to your pediatrician.
-Once you have begun introducing solid foods to your baby, it is important to remember that they should still be getting most of their nutrition from breastmilk or formula until they are 6 months old.
+Once you have begun introducing solid foods to your baby, it is important to remember that they should still be getting most of their nutrition from breastmilk or baby formula until they are 6 months old.

 - It is also important to make sure that the foods you offer are age-appropriate and free from any potential choking hazards.
 Making sure that your baby is getting enough nutrients and is able to safely eat the foods you give them is essential when it comes to giving your baby food at 3 months old.
 With proper guidance and care, you can safely introduce solid foods to your baby and start them on a healthy eating journey.
 So, the answer is yes, you can give your baby food at 3 months old.